Soggymender/iland/README.md

 # iland
-java lwjgl 3 engine and open world
+java lwjgl 3 engine and test "games"

 GENERAL
-The top level project folders are an open world called "game" utilizing a lower level folder structure called "engine".
+The project currently consists of three packages: engine, iland, and tiland.

+engine is light weight 3d game engine.

+iland is a 3d 3rd person "open world"

+tiland is a 2.5d side scroller

-Engine subsystems each go in their own folder and ideally a one way dependency hierarchy will be maintained among those subsystems.
+Engine subsystems each go in their own package and ideally a one way dependency hierarchy will be maintained among those subsystems.

-The main animation system should go in a "animation" subsystem folder.
-If you want to create one entirely from scratch you can create a second animation subsystem in some other subfolder.

-The open world is a single world for testing engine features and should be a "playground".
+The iland open world is a single world for testing engine features and should be a "playground".
 It's okay to load other worlds for testing specific features, or creating labeled "portals" to load them.

+tiland is for verifying that 2.5d methodologies cooperate well with the engine.

+There are hidden test GUIs behind the Tab key.

 REFERENCES
-The core engine framework is heavily based off of this free online book, with some deviations where it suites my tastes. https://lwjglgamedev.gitbooks.io/3d-game-development-with-lwjgl/content/
+The core engine framework is heavily based off of this free online book, with some deviations where it suites my tastes.
+It is slowly evolving quite a bit away from that foundation, especially the scene, shader, and UI systems. https://lwjglgamedev.gitbooks.io/3d-game-development-with-lwjgl/content/

 I've implemented through chapter 7, then skipped to chapter 27ish and adapted ASSIMP FBX static mesh loading.
 We will use FBX animation assets, NOT MD5 as described in the book.
 Now I'm looping back to chapter 8 to continue with lighting etc.

+For short term purposes it may be suitable to load MD5 only if through ASSIMP, since swapping MD5 out for FBX should be "plug and play".

+iland Game.java includes an FBX scene loading technique whereby a scene FBX is loaded, custom properties allow the engine scene loader to callback to game.java to instantiate the scene entities as custom game types.
+Terrain is the only current example.